CP1401/Practicals/prac_06/README.md

 **Now write a main program** that asks the user for the dose and yield, works out the brew ratio then uses your function to determine the coffee style.
 Remember that `main()` should always be your first function in any program file.
 Note: `yield` is a Python statement (keyword) so you can't use it as a variable.
-As a general rule, never use Python keywords as variables, even if you're allowed to (e.g. `sum` is a Python function but you're allowed to use it as a variable name... but don't.)
+As a rule, never use Python builtin words as variables, even if you're allowed to (e.g. `sum` and `print` are Python functions that it's possible to use as variable names... but don't!)

 Sample output:
 ```